 In case the Transport PNC exports to the MDSC a white topology, at the MPI there will be one TE Topology instance for the ODU layer (called "ODU Topology") containing one TE Node (called "ODU Node") for each physical node, as shown in Figure 2 below.

-<<Insert Figure>>
+<<Insert Figure (slide 5 of tnbi-analysis-uc#1-270617.pptx)>>

 White Topology Abstraction (ODU Topology)

+The ODU Nodes in Figure 1 are using with the same names as the physical nodes to simplify the description of the mapping between the ODU Nodes exposed by the Transport PNCs at the MPI and the physical nodes in the data plane.

-As described in section XYZ of [TNBI-UseCases], it is assumed that the physical links between the physical nodes are pre-configured up to the OTU4 trail using mechanisms which are outside the scope of this document.
-The Transport PNC exports to the MDSC via the MPI, one TE Link (called "ODU Link") for each of this physical link.
+As described in section 3.2 of [TNBI-UseCases], it is assumed that the physical links between the physical nodes are pre-configured up to the OTU4 trail using mechanisms which are outside the scope of this document.
+The Transport PNC exports to the MDSC via the MPI, one TE Link (called "ODU Link") for each of these physical links.

-Access links in Figure 2 are shown as ODU Links: the modeling of the access links for other access technologies is currently an open issue.
+Access links in Figure 1 are shown as ODU Links: the modeling of the access links for other access technologies is currently an open issue.

-The "external-domain" container allows the MDSC to glue together the ODU Topology provided by the Transport PNC with the information provided by the IP PNC to know which access link is connected with each link/router in the IP domain (e.g., that C-R1 is connected with the access link terminating on S3-1-LTP in the ODU Topology).
+The "external-domain" container allows the MDSC to glue together the ODU Topology provided by the Transport PNC with the information provided by the IP PNC to know which access link is connected with each link/router in the IP domain (e.g., that C-R1 is connected with the access link terminating on S3-1 LTP in the ODU Topology).

 Service Configuration